 “2019 marks our 120th Anniversary and we are celebrating such an important milestone at The World’s 50 Best Restaurants promoting a discussion on the future of gastronomy, with and for the top chefs’ community” said Stefano Marini, International Business Unit Director of Sanpellegrino.

 Stefano Marini, International Business Unit Director of Sanpellegrino

 Multiple winner of The World’s 50 Best Restaurants, Massimo Bottura of Osteria Francescana in Modena (Italy), humanitarian chef José Andres and incredibly talented pastry chef Janice Wong were among the personalities that shared their reflections, exploring four key pillars of focus for discussion to secure the future of gastronomy: inclusion, inspiration, responsibility and talent.

-Fostering and nurturing talent, investing in the next generation, feeding the future now, is a key focus for the gastronomy industry and was the first pillar to be discussed.
+Fostering and nurturing talent, investing in the next generation, and feeding the future is a key focus for the gastronomy industry and was the first pillar to be discussed.

 S.Pellegrino, The World’s 50 Best Restaurants and Fine Dining Lovers had invited its audience of young and inspiring chefs worldwide to send through questions of which a selection was answered by an established group of chefs during the event.

 Among them was Yannick Alléno, of Pavillon Ledoyen in Paris: “I think chefs can really change the planet.”
 Also, female chefs Garima Arora, from the celebrated Gaa restaurant in Bangkok and Anne-Sophie Pic, recipient of The World’s Best Female Chef Award 2013 and Maison Pic in Valence, France, plus co-host, Massimo Bottura who commented: “Chefs in 2019 have a voice, a voice of change and they want to use it.”